gardener-attic/component-cli/docs/reference/component-cli_component-archive_signature_verify_rsa.md

 ## component-cli component-archive signature verify rsa

-fetch the component descriptor from an oci registry and verify its integrity
+fetch the component descriptor from an oci registry and verify its integrity based on a RSASSA-PKCS1-V1_5-SIGN signature

 ```
 component-cli component-archive signature verify rsa BASE_URL COMPONENT_NAME VERSION [flags]